 You can use nesting to perform sub-aggregation operations in a group.
 The following examples show aggregation operations with two levels of nesting:

-GroupBy + SubGroupBy: Items are grouped by province and by city to obtain data for each city in each province.
+GroupBy + SubGroupBy: Rows are grouped by province and by city to obtain data for each city in each province.

-GroupBy + SubAggregation: Items are grouped by province to obtain the maximum value of a metric for each province.
+GroupBy + SubAggregation: Rows are grouped by province and the maximum value of a metric is calculated to obtain the maximum value of a metric for each province.

 To ensure the high performance of complex GroupBy operations, you can specify only a small number of levels for nesting.
 For more information, see Search index limits.